-This extend abstract is a contribution to the Online Symposium on Mobile Accessibility.
-The contents of this paper has not been developed by W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of its membership.
+This paper is a contribution to the Mobile Accessibility Online Symposium.
+It was not developed by the W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of W3C staff, participants, or members.

 The use of videos and audio on smart phones and other mobile devices has been made possible with speedier connections and the availability of streaming media.
 However, media players tend to lock out any consideration for interactions other than those directly related to the playing of the media itself.
 The user can download, play, pause, stop and go back to listen again, but is unable to make notes or mark sections that they may wish to return to at a later date or search the transcript and replay the media from that point.
 These features could be extremely useful as memory aids for many users in education and workplace including those with hearing impairments, dyslexia and other learning difficulties as well as for those for whom English is not their first language.